Joy-Anna Duggar Wishes Her Dad A Happy Birthday With Adorable New Photo Of Baby Gideon

 “Happy Birthday, Daddy!!
 We love you SO much!!” they wrote.

 In the snapshot that Joy-Anna and Austin chose to pair with their birthday message, baby Gideon sort of steals the spotlight away from his gramps.
-Jim Bob is holding Gideon in his lap, and the tot is hamming it up for the camera by pulling a hilarious face, opening his eyes extra-wide and puckering his slightly drooly lips.
+Jim Bob is holding Gideon in his lap, and the tot is hamming it up for the camera by pulling a hilarious face, opening his eyes extra-wide, and puckering his slightly drooly lips.
 He was dressed up in a tiny green polo shirt for the photo with his plaid-clad grandpa.

 Many responses to the photo weren’t more birthday wishes for Jim Bob Duggar; they were remarks about how Gideon is his father’s little look-alike.